 Virscend University offers a Master's in Business Administration (MBA) program.
 The MBA program is designed to meet the personal needs of currently working professionals who require convenient school hours and a pace that can accommodate their ambitious goals.
-Therefore, our program offers evening courses that can be completed in one (accelerated) or two years (Students must enroll in the fall semester and take all of the courses (three in fall, three in spring, four in summer) to complete the MBA program in one year).
 Our Bachelor of Science in Business Administration (BS) program is also designed with the students in mind.
 Our undergraduate 2-year program accommodates the financial concerns of talented students who are seeking to invest in their growth but who may be deterred by the high cost in quality education.
 In order to support talent, the university has made a conscious effort to deliver quality with an affordable price.
 As a result, the university has a financially competitive program.